-A far-infrared sauna is a type of sauna that uses light to create heat.
-"Far" describes where the infrared waves fall on the light spectrum.
-A traditional sauna uses heat to warm the air, which in turns warms your body.
+An infrared sauna is a type of sauna that uses light to create heat.
+These saunas are sometimes called far-infrared saunas — "far" describes where the infrared waves fall on the light spectrum.
+A traditional sauna uses heat to warm the air, which in turn warms your body.
 An infrared sauna heats your body directly without warming the air around you.

 The appeal of saunas in general is that they cause reactions, such as vigorous sweating and increased heart rate, similar to those elicited by moderate exercise.
 An infrared sauna produces these results at lower temperatures than does a regular sauna, which makes it accessible to people who can't tolerate the heat of a conventional sauna.
 But does that translate into tangible health benefits?
 Perhaps.